logo

 • Workers should be involved in testing your design layout: If you already have staff, get them to participate in playing out work operations.
 If you don't yet have staff, seek the aid of relatives or friends to role-play crucial warehouse tasks.
 Make sure your employees have enough space to do the duties that will be assigned to them.

 • Check difficult-to-change layout areas several times: If your warehouse layout includes enormous sections that will store heavy machinery or massive storage units, check these locations several times.
-It's considerably preferable to make traffic improvements now (when changes may be made simply) than to relocate large fixtures and machinery after they've been installed.
+It's considerably preferable to make trafc improvements now (when changes may be made simply) than to relocate large fixtures and machinery after they've been installed.

 5 Useful Tips To Improve Warehouse Layout